 Prof Dale Southerton - personal details

-My intellectual interests have always spanned the social sciences and it was not until I completed my undergraduate degree that I finally decided Sociology was for me ? before then I had been torn between geography, sociology and history.
-Having completed my joint honours in geography and sociology, I found myself at Lancaster University and in receipt of an ESRC Studentship to do my PhD.
+My intellectual interests have always spanned the social sciences and, having completed my joint honours in geography and sociology, I found myself at Lancaster University and in receipt of an ESRC Studentship to do my PhD.
 My doctoral work explored how consumption mediates social relations in a New Town, examining senses of belonging, processes of identity formation and the relevance of class in contemporary society.

 In 2000 I joined the ESRC Centre for Research on Innovation and Competition (CRIC), which allowed for my return to inter-disciplinary work.
-During my time at CRIC I conducted several projects.
-The main three projects focused upon consumption and the changing social, economic and cultural ordering of everyday life.
-The first addressed the changing temporal organization of consumption, and paid attention to senses of harriedness and the challenges of coordinating social practices and networks within daily life.
-A second project looked at material culture, domestic technologies and homes.
-While time and consumption remained critical to the analysis, this project brought the added dimension of space?.
-The most recent (and most ambitious) project empirically assessed theories of cultural globalization, especially arguments that global consumer culture is American culture.
+During my time at CRIC I conducted several projects, which focused on: the changing temporal organization of consumption, with particular attention to the challenges of coordinating social practices and networks within daily life; the material culture and spatial ordering of homes; and, an exploration of trajectories of practices using time-diary data across 5 countries and over 25 years.